sualsoft/Clienk/content/_index.en.md

   items:
     - right: true #true or false
       title: ENGAGE WITH YOUR CUSTOMERS WHEREVER THEY ARE
       content: "Talk to anyone, anywhere, anytime?
 Engage customers over websites, telephone, mobile apps, social media channels like WeChat, Whatsapp, Facebook, Instagram and many other popular messaging apps.
+We even have you covered if you are using a popular e-commerce platform like Lazada, Shopee or Magento!
 Connect all conversations in one single online interface."
       image: /assets/img/home-live-chat.svg
       color: blue-color #blue-color, pink-color, orange-color,
       btn_link: /contact-center/